Maryam-Sayadi/bioinformatics-workbook/dataAnalysis/Metagenomics/MetagenomicsP1.md

 ref=<adapters.fa with full path>
 ```

-* ktrim=r : right triming ( 3' adaptor)
+* ktrim= r : Once a reference kmer
 * k=23 : Kmer number
-* mink=11 : Adopters' length is usually shorter than the Kmer. this option additioanlly looks for shorter kmers between mink number and kmer number at the end of the read.
+* mink=11 : Adopters' length is usually shorter than the Kmer. this option additioanlly looks for shorter kmers between mink number and kmer number only at the end of the read.
-* hdist=1 : hamming distance
+* hdist : hamming distance
 * tbo=t :  trim adopters based on where paired reads overlap
+* qtrim : right triming ( 3' adaptor)
+* trimq :
+* ref : reference adaptor file usually found in `resources/` directory.

 Looking at the output
 ```